Reflections of clouds and trees with fall colour on a lake.

 Ontario’s second oldest park, Rondeau stretches out on a peninsula into Lake Erie’s northern coastline.
 This sandspit creates a sheltered harbour that serves as a significant stop for migrating birds and butterflies.
 The Park is also home to one of Canada’s largest old growth Carolinian forests.

-Seven trail systems offer over 30 kilometres of hiking through the mixed deciduous forest, marsh and beach area, with great lake views, chance of wildlife sightings and stunning fall colour.
+Seven trail systems offer over 30 kilometres of hiking through the mixed deciduous forest, marsh and beach area, with great lake views, the chance of wildlife sightings and stunning fall colour.
+Tent and trailer car camping sites are available.
+Plan for a mid-week camping trip as the weekends can get busy.

 Location: 18050 Rondeau Park Road, Morpeth